Roof Pressure Washing: Is It a Good Idea?

-Leaving moss and other debris on your roof will eventually cause leaks, rot, and deterioration.
+Leaving moss and other debris on your roof will eventually cause a leaky roof, rotting, and deterioration.
 Homeowners often try to prevent these problems by pressure washing their roof.
 But did you know this isn’t always the best option and can actually damage your roof if not done correctly?

 Here at Northwest Roof Maintenance, we want to help you prevent that from happening.
 Read on to learn 8 things you need to know before pressure washing your roof.